Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Children like cheese, flavored yogurt, and chocolate milkshakes, but all these items may be avoided as they are a rich source of casein protein.

-2. Avoiding artificial ingredients, mercury, and polyvinyl compounds
+2. Avoiding Artificial Ingredients, Mercury, and Polyvinyl compounds

 Artificial ingredients in food like additives, preservatives, added colors and flavors are not good for the health of the brain of autistic children and these ingredients also slow down the growth.
-Some food like red meat and sea fish may also contain mercury which can be toxic for autistic children.

 Unwashed vegetables and milk may also contain pesticides (polyvinyl compounds) which are not at all good for the health of autistic children.

-3. Avoiding Sugar, artificial sweeteners, and monosodium glutamate
+3. Avoiding Sugar, artificial sweeteners, and monosodium glutamate (MSG)

 Monosodium glutamate present in Chinese food can also cause intense hyperactivity in autistic children.